Pain From a Slipped Disc Can be Debilitating and frustrating.

 According to lower back pain doctors, disc herniation is usually the result of progressive, age-related wear and tear on the spine known as disc degeneration or as the result of an acute injury.
-As a person ages, the discs in the spine start to lose a bit of their water content, which makes them somewhat less flexible and also more prone to rupturing or tearing with even the slightest twist or strain.
+As a person ages, the discs in the spine start to lose their water content, which makes them less flexible and more prone to rupturing or tearing with the slightest twist or strain.

 Most individuals have a hard time identifying the exact cause of their slipped disc.
 Many times, using the back muscles rather than the thigh and leg muscles to lift heavy items can often lead to a slipped disc, as well as turning or twisting while lifting.
 A traumatic event like a blow to the back or a fall may also cause a ruptured disc, although it’s quite rare.

 V. K. Puppala, M.D. serves patients at his pain and spine clinics throughout the Metro Atlanta area.
 As the premiere lower back pain doctor, he treats all his patients with great compassion, empathy and respect because he is genuinely interested in their overall well-being.
-Dr. Puppala takes a helpful approach by using a variety of minimally invasive interventional techniques with proper medication management and functional restoration to provide effective treatments for lower back injury.
+Dr. Puppala uses a variety of minimally invasive interventional techniques with proper medication management and functional restoration to provide effective treatments for lower back injury.
 Call 770-627-7246 or 770-MAP-PAIN to set up an appointment at his practice in Villa Rica, Georgia.